amita29patil/team_lambda/README.md

 Hayden Realmuto

 ## Abstract
 Team Lambda explores the use of machine learning to anticipate the stock purchasing behavior of renowned investor Warren Buffett.
 Conventional studies traditionally focus on general stock forecasting or portfolio optimization.
 Our project combines behavioral finance and machine learning to explore this question by modeling Buffett's historical investment decisions using stock-level financial fundamentals and macroeconomic indicators.
 Drawing on the principles of value investing, we hypothesize that specific financial metrics—such as low price-to-earnings ratios, strong revenue growth, and high dividend yields can serve as reliable predictors of future acquisitions.
 We engineered a dataset of over 39,000 quarterly stock observations from 2007 to 2024, incorporating company metrics (e.g., P/E, ROE, Profit Margin) and economic conditions (e.g., GDP, CPI).
-We applied dimensionality reduction using Principal Component Analysis (PCA) and built predictive models using XGBoost, Random Forest, and Elastic Net Linear Regression., and applying nearest neighbor matching, we achieved an F1-score of 0.71 and an AUC of 0.82.
-The resulting final models will function as a decision-support tool, empowering individual investors with forward-looking insights into one of the most closely followed investment strategies in modern finance.
+We applied dimensionality reduction using Principal Component Analysis (PCA) and built predictive models using XGBoost, Random Forest, and Elastic Net Linear Regression.
+After applying 1 to 1 nearest neighbor matching and hyperameter tuning, XGBoost had the best model performance achieving an F1-score of 0.71 and an AUC of 0.82.
+Our findings confirm that features central to Buffett's value investing style are strong predictors and that predictive models can offer signal as timely insight into potential buys.

 ### Data Sets:
 Bloomberg Terminal - Time series historical data of financial and economic metrics.